Contact APIDSS

 Office Hours

-| Monday | 8 a.m.-5 p.m. |
+| Monday through Friday | 8 a.m.-5 p.m. |

 APIDSS History

-Asian Pacific Islander Desi Student Services (APIDSS) was established in 1980 as a result of the advocacy efforts of the Asian Pacific Islander Desi Student Services (APIDSS).
-APIDSS began as a coalition of students whose identity transcended any one particular Asian group.
-For several years, APIDSS sponsored cultural events and workshops, as well as provided support services for students.
-As the number of Asian-Pacific American students at LMU increased, the university responded by creating Asian Pacific Student Services and hiring its first, full-time professional director.
-Currently, Asian Pacific Islander Desi American (APIDA) students comprise approximately 10% of undergraduates at LMU.
+Asian Pacific Islander Desi Student Services (APIDSS) was established in 1980 as a result of the advocacy efforts from student groups such as the Asian Pacific Student Association.
+As the population of Asian Pacific American students at LMU grew, the university responded to their needs by establishing a dedicated office and appointing its first full-time professional director.
+Today, Asian Pacific Islander Desi American (APIDA) students comprise approximately 10% of undergraduates at LMU.

 APIDSS Mission

 Asian Pacific Islander Desi Student Services (APIDSS) engages the LMU community in the issues, cultures, and experiences of Asian Pacific Islander Desi Americans (APIDA) through advocacy, community building, education, resources, programming, and the development of leaders.
-APDISS aims to raise social consciousness by cultivating individuals who have an open and developing understanding of Asian Pacific Islander Desi Americans (APIDA) and the larger global community.
+APIDSS aims to raise social consciousness by cultivating individuals who have an open and developing understanding of Asian Pacific Islander Desi Americans (APIDA) and the larger global community.

 APIDSS Goals